mzakariia/Organization-CRUD/README.md

 # Organization-CRUD

-This project was par of internship I participated in.
+This project was part of an internship I participated in.

 The purpose of this project is to test and create different database relationships between the project's entites.